Ideas often fail because of their implementation

 - Courage to dare something new.
 At first, the basic idea seemed totally crazy: the two of them focused on small accommodations which, due to the lower capacities, could be marketed with a much greater effort.
 However, they wanted to do without motor home travel for environmental reasons, although the Netherlands is a classic market for motorhome travel and customers would expect just that.
 And Martin had never been to Australia or New Zealand until then.
 So completely new territory, and yet the idea of a pub became a successful company, precisely because the two dared to go completely new ways.

 - Focus on the essentials.
-The risk of taking part in a young tourism start-up was too big for potential investors.
-They wished "good luck, boys" and waved off.
-The two then thought about what they really needed and released their savings with 15.000 Euro.
-Martin is of the opinion that as a founder you do not have to put unnecessary obstacles in the way: "Many founders think that they first have to clear up the financing," he says.
-"But you often do not have them as founders in your hands.
-So instead of making oneself so dependent on others in their decisions, one should rather concentrate on the actual founding and on how to implement his idea. "
+The risk of participating in a young tourism startup was too great for potential investors.
+They wished “good luck, boys” and waved them off.
+Then the two thought about what they really needed and started with 15.000 euros from their savings.
+Martin believes that as a founder you don't have to put unnecessary obstacles in your way: "Many founders think they have to clarify the financing first," he says.
+“But as a founder you often don't have that in your hand.
+So instead of making yourself so dependent on others in your decisions, you should rather concentrate on the actual foundation and how you implement your idea. ”

 - Simple instead of complicated.
-"We were able to do many things ourselves and did not have to spend a lot of money," says Martin.
+"We were able to do a lot ourselves and did not have to invest expensive," says Martin.
 They also took their market research into their own hands by asking visitors at tourism trade fairs about their wishes and requirements for a trip.
-"The results have confirmed us to continue," Martin told me.
-"It just does not always have to be the expensive study, and market research in particular can often be done very well yourself."
+"The results confirmed that we were going to continue," Martin told me.
+"It doesn't always have to be the expensive study, market research in particular can often be done very well yourself."

 - Proceed with plan.
-The two founders also spent months worrying about their business plan.
-For example, they wondered why small accommodations were hardly marketed so far and found that the organizers apparently lacked the right software.
+The two founders also spent months thinking about their business plan.
+They asked themselves, for example, why small accommodations had hardly been marketed so far and found that the organizers apparently lacked the appropriate software.
 Therefore, they originally wanted to write the booking software for the systematic recording of small hotels.
-But during the research for their business plan, they found that they still exist - and so they became a tour operator.
+But when they researched their business plan, they found that they still exist - and so they quickly became tour operators.
 "A business plan is less important for the banks than for yourself," says Martin.
-"It is important that you write down everything, go through the entire start-up process in the mind and then consider:" Where do I want to go, what do I want to achieve - and what must I do for it? "
+“It is important that you write everything down, go through the entire start-up process in your mind and then consider:“ Where do I want to go, what do I want to achieve - and what do I have to do about it? ”

 - Sense of reality.
 A healthy sense of reality is also important for successful implementation.
-You win by getting feedback in time, "not just from friends and family," Martin says.
+You can win it by getting feedback in good time “and not just from friends and family,” as Martin says.
 "Because they are either too benevolent or over-critical, but not neutral."
-He also recommends telling people of the idea that you hardly know.
+He recommends telling people about the idea that you hardly know.

 - Do not be afraid of the Idea-Klau.
-"You can not steal an idea, anyone can have it," says Martin.
-Rather, it depends on who also implements an idea in the end.
-Even companies are less interested in the ideas than in the implementation.
-Because that's the real challenge: "For an idea alone, no investor gives you money.
+"You can't steal an idea, everyone can have it," says Martin.
+What really matters is who ultimately implements an idea.
+Companies are less interested in ideas than in implementation.
+Because this is the real challenge: “For an idea alone, no investor gives you money.
 Because investors want to see what I do with the idea - so a business plan makes sense.
 The pure idea, however, is worth nothing.
-And anyone who withholds his idea for fear of stealing ideas often does not even get into the founding flow. "
+And those who hold back their ideas for fear of the theft of ideas often don't even get into the start-up flow. ”